rolker/project11/SettingUpASimulationEnvironment.md

 ## Installing ROS

-Follow the instructions on the [Ubuntu install of ROS Lunar](http://wiki.ros.org/lunar/Installation/Ubuntu) page.
+Follow the instructions on the [Ubuntu install of ROS Melodic](http://wiki.ros.org/melodic/installation/Ubuntu) page, picking the Desktop-Full installation.

 If you are new to ROS, now is a good time to follow the ROS tutorials.